112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 They ran an elaborate “underground railway” for getting shot-down American and British flyers back to English.
 THey hid, clothed, fed and smuggled out of France over 4,000 American airmen and parachutists.
-(Getting food and clothes isn't easy when you're on a starvation ration yourself.
-It's risky to forget identification papers.)
+(Getting food and clothes isn’t easy when you’re on a starvation ration yourself.
+It’s risky to forget identification papers.)
 Every American airman rescue meant half a dozen French lives were risked.
 On an average, one Frenchman was shot _every two hours_ from 1940 to 1944 by the Germans in an effort to stop French sabotage and assistance